 That’s all folk!
 This isn’t an ideal way of doing such an obvious task, but that’s all we have right now.

 The method mentioned above works fine for files, but if you wish to share folder links; I’ll strongly advise you to use Dropbox.
 The iCloud drive should have this basic functionality, but maybe the Apple team have other priorities.
 Whatever may be the reason, the tutorial will be helpful to people who need to access particular files very often.

 You may also like to explore:

 - How to Upload Photos into iCloud Photos from iPhone, iPad, and Mac

 - How to Forward iCloud Emails to Another Email Account Automatically

-- How to Recover Deleted Files from iCloud on iPhone, iPad, Mac, or Windows
+- Recover Deleted Files from iCloud on iPhone, iPad, Mac, or Windows

 Do you know of any other tip that can add value to this post?
-Shout it out in the comments or get in touch with us on Facebook, Twitter, and Telegram.
-Also, make sure to download our iOS app on your iPhone and iPad.
+Shout it out in the comment box.

 Readers like you help support iGeeksBlog.
 When you make a purchase using links on our site, we may earn an affiliate commission.
 Read more.

 Jignesh Padhiyar is the co-founder of iGeeksBlog.com, who has a keen eye for news, rumors, and all the unusual stuff around Apple products.
 During his tight schedule, Jignesh finds some moments of respite to share side-splitting content on social media.